eugenetriguba/config-file/CONTRIBUTING.md

-- Changelog: Please ensure to update the changelog by adding a new bullet under an `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, or `Security` section headers under the `Unreleased` version.
+- Changelog: Please ensure to update the changelog by adding a new bullet under an `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, or `Security` section headers under the `Unreleased` version when applicable.
 If any of those sections are not present, feel free to add the one you need.
-See
-  [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) if you need guidance on what makes a good entry since this project follows those principles.
-If you're not comfortable with your English, we'd be happy to write it for you.
+See [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) if you need guidance on what makes a good entry since this project follows those principles.

 - Ensure the tests pass: `poetry run task test` to run all tests.